huyoujinlab/scRCAT-seq/README.md

 * The first part is code used to data processing and mechine learning.

 * The second part is code used to analyse the data from scCAT-seq.
-\
-\
-\

 ---
-Some softwares required in this study on linux paltform was listed below:
+* Some softwares required in this study on linux paltform was listed below:

-* Software on linux:
 1) Python 2.7.15
 2) R 3.5.0
 3) STAR 2.6.1a